 - 1/2 cup grated Parmesan cheese

 - 24 jumbo shell noodles, cooked and drained

-- In a large skillet, cook beef, onion and garlic over medium heat until meat is no longer pink; drain.
+- In a large skillet, cook beef, onion and garlic over medium heat, crumbling beef, until meat is no longer pink; drain.
 Stir in water, tomato paste, bouillon and oregano.
 Reduce heat; simmer, uncovered, for 30 minutes.

 - Meanwhile, combine egg, cottage cheese, 1 cup mozzarella and Parmesan cheese.
 Stuff shells with cheese mixture.